filecoin-project/FIPs/FIPS/fip-00xx.md

 Additional minor changes will be needed in implementations:
 - the way beacons are retrieved will need to be adapted in order to fetch every 10th beacon to accommodate for Filecoin epochs
 - the new public key, chain hash and scheme will need updated to correctly verify beacon signatures
+- the new catch-up time of 2s per beacon will need to be taken into account versus the current 15s catch-up period for the current frequency of 30s.
+When fetching only every 10th beacon, it means a slightly larger catch-up time of 20s.

 ## Design Rationale